Frequently Asked Questions

 No!
 There’s absolutely no need to be an expert on wine.
 All wine lovers and wine enthusiasts will enjoy a wine tour because the nature and the size of the tours guarantees an agreeable and learning experience.
 The wine novice will learn a lot about winemaking, and how different factors like the geological characteristics, grape varieties, and the ageing methods are reflected in the wine.
 If you are more experienced, you will enhance all aspects of your knowledge.
 You come here for different purposes, such as discovering outstanding wines, and engaging in exchanges with passionate winemakers.

 Visits can be adapted to the general expertise of the group.
 If you work in the wine sector, or you have been on many wine tours around the world, we take you to a different level as you are already quite knowledgeable about wines.
 Vertical tasting can be arranged.
-We also arrange visits for importers who are looking for new wines from lesser known areas / wineries.
+We also arrange visits for importers who are looking for new wines from lesser known areas or cellar doors.

 Can I extend my trip?